wing5wong/artisan-whs-static/source/_events/2024-02-01_student-achievement-conferences-1.md

 **BOOKINGS CLOSE at 5.00pm on Monday 8 April**, the evening before the interviews.

-**Important message to parents of students that have MS DEVI for MATHEMATICS.**
+**Important message to parents of students who have MS DEVI for MATHEMATICS.**
 There are two Ms Devi's in our Mathematics Department.
 Ms Rajneeta DEVI  (**DR** on the students timetable)
 Ms Sharuna DEVI   (**DES** on the students timetable)